 Assess and tune into the thoughts you have identified.
 Determine whether your thoughts are good (appropriate, factual, real, truthful) or harmful (bad, false, diluted, distorted, misleading and/or unrealistic).

 Slow down your thought stream by deepening your breathing and slowing your heart rate.
 Pick out the one most troubling thoughts which are the most false, diluted, distorted, misleading and/or unrealistic which you want to cancel and remove.

 Visualize the thought you have targeted and highlight it in your mind, so it is brighter than all of the other thoughts.
 Using your imagination, pull out the thought from its position in your conscious thought stream.

 6. Erase the negative ruminating thought.

 Then clear (remove or cancel) the negative ruminating thought by imagining you are erasing it.
 Once you have deleted the negative thought and it is complete, you will have an empty space in your thought stream.

 Insert a new, inspiring, motivating or positive thought into space in your thought stream where the ruminating negative thought resided.

-Repeat the new thought 4 times out loud with strong feeling.
-Lastly, give a new thought permission to grow and start up your thought stream once completed.
+Repeat the new thought 4 times out loud with intense feeling.
+Lastly, give your new thought permission to grow and become strong.
+Once complete, start up your thought stream again.

 9. Repeat the Process